ahmedcodein/tictactoe/test.md

 1. The undefined variables warnings are solved by declaring the variables using LET keyward for variable declaration.
 2. The first warrning of ""Functions declared within loops referencing an outer scoped variable" is resolved using forEach loop instead of for loop.
 The solution is adapted from [BlackJack GitHub Repo](https://github.com/dnlbowers/blackjack).
 3. Expected an assignment or functin call warning is solved by using if statement.
-4. The second warning of "Functions declared within loops referencing an outer scoped variable" is resolved using forEach loop instead of for loop.
+4. The second warning of "Functions declared within loops referencing an outer scope variable" is resolved using forEach loop instead of for loop.
+The major difference between resolving this warning and the warning in 3 is the user of forEach with index.
 The solution is adapted from:

     - [JavaScript forEach() – JS Array For Each Loop Example by Joel Olawanle](https://www.freecodecamp.org/news/javascript-foreach-js-array-for-each-example/#:~:text=how%20they%20work.-,JavaScript%20forEach(),can%20be%20of%20any%20datatype.)
     - [BlackJack GitHub Repo](https://github.com/dnlbowers/blackjack).

 ##### 1.6.
 Device Test

-The game is tested in different devices (Mobiles, Laptops and Desktop) and different operating systems (Windows 10 and Android).
-The presentation on all those devices shows no apparent issue.
+The game is tested in different devices (Mobiles, Laptops and Desktop) with different operating systems (Windows 10 and Android).
+The presentation on all of those devices shows no apparent issue.
 Where applicable, the game is also tested on those devices in landscape and portrait modes.

 ##### 1.7.
 Browser Test